-- 7.3.5 The PPG states that employment floorspace should be converted to employment land using plot ratios.
-Development density (plot ratio and storey height) tends to be static for manufacturing and warehousing premises.
-The ODPM Employment Land Reviews Guidance Note9 suggests a suitable plot ratio of 1:0.35 to 1:0.45 (land to premises, over one storey) for manufacturing and 1:0.40 to 1:0.60 (land to premises, over one storey) for warehouse uses.
-This ratio means that over one hectare of land one can typically expect the footprint of a manufacturing or warehouse building to take up 0.4 to 0.5 hectares respectively. - 7.3.6 Applying these ratios to the forecast floorspace requirement for industrial uses as set out in Table 7-2 below, we calculate that the additional demand for industrial land is the equivalent of 1.1ha, 0.5ha and 2.2ha for the baseline, medium and high growth scenarios respectively.
+7.3.5 The PPG states that employment floorspace should be converted to employment land using plot ratios.
+A plot ratio measures the typical land area associated with given a unit of floorspace.
+The ODPM Employment Land Reviews Guidance Note suggests a suitable plot ratio of 1:0.35 to 1:0.45 (land to premises, over one storey) for manufacturing and 1:0.40 to 1:0.60 (land to premises, over one storey) for warehouse uses.
+This ratio means that over one hectare of land one can typically expect the footprint of a manufacturing or warehouse building to take up 0.4 to 0.5 hectares respectively.
+Given that development densities (plot ratio and storey height) tend to be relatively static for manufacturing and warehousing premises across time, these remain a suitable basis to translate floorspace requirements into land area.